 I am proud to say that I studied with renowned Astrologer Isabel M. Hickey in Boston, Mass., during the early 1970s.
 I was part of her "Friday night Fix" meditation group, at B.U.

-Eliza is a freshman in high school.
+Eliza is an almost-sophomore in high school.
 She loves birds, looking for birds, and most everything related to birds.
-She also plays the piano, is an active Girl Scout, practices karate, and enjoys cooking.
-She recently saw a Western Tanager, and is very excited about that!
-She is also excited that she was elected President of her class!
+She also plays the piano, is an active Girl Scout, loves gardening, and practices karate.
+She is very excited to be on summer vacation.
+She is also very excited to be fully vaccinated and to be able to see her friends again!

 Certified Integrative Nutrition Health Coach